minetestia/simple-woodcutter/README.md

 ## Features

-- Super simple. ~50 lines of code.
+- Super simple (~50 lines of code with extra features, translations and settings, but core functionality is just 10-15 lines).
 - Compatible with any game or mod
 - Works fine with huge trees (increase `max_distance` and `max_radius` if needed)